 - I have found the people from Internet Archive / Wayback Machine / Archive.org friendly.
 So please be polite.
 They do want to help and anything they ask is to clarify an issue.
 They do only respond during US business hours.
 So it pays to be patient (3 working day minimum).

 - There is no urgent process.
 There’s not much else I can say other than if you need this done fast, I share your frustration.
 If there’s a legal reason why you need something removed quickly, you should really get legal counsel involved.

 - I have no experience having content removed from Archive.org where you are not the domain owner, for example, if a domain has breached your copyright and now your content is in the archive.
 I am #NotALawyer and recommend you get legal advice if your issue relates to your content but not your domain.

 - This last piece of advice is as much for me as it is for everyone else.
 If you want to always block the Internet Archive / Wayback Machine / Archive.org make sure you keep your robots.txt up to date.
 It’s a lot easier to keep robots.txt updated and block Archive.org than get pages removed.

 - There is value to the Internet Archive, so don’t remove your site unless you really feel it’s necessary.
 It may be better to just remove specific pages.

 One last thing…

 I am not affiliated with the Internet Archive, Brave and this is my personal experience.
 I do not provide any support or assistant for removing your site or page.
 I also cannot remove your site.
 This page does not have any affiliate links or ads, so I’m not making money by sharing this with you.
-If you found this helpful and want to say thanks why not send some money to buy me a coffee or buy my book on Amazon.
+If you found this helpful and want to say thanks why not buy me a coffee or buy my book on Amazon.
 Thanks!